Frequently Asked Questions

 Should we buy our child’s instrument online?

 I highly recommend NOT purchasing your child’s first instrument, and I especially recommend not purchasing that instrument online unless it’s from a music shop that specializes in instruments from the violin family.
 There are a lot of violins that you can find for cheap or in fun-looking colors online and they might seem like they are doing the job at first, but the cheap instruments are generally not well made.
 Especially the ones that are fashion colors like blue or purple, they are often set up in a way that makes it hard to play in tune and with a good tone.
 When (not if) it breaks, you will be on the hook for paying for repairs.
-You can rent your child’s first instrument at Meyer Music, which is a local music store with three different locations in the greater-Grand Rapids area.
+I recommend renting your child’s first instrument at Meyer Music.
 They will fit your child for an appropriate instrument and help with string replacements and repairs.
 For more advanced students, you can rent finer instruments at Grand Rapids Violins.

 How often does my child need to practice?